Univ-Wyo-Education/S22-1010/homework/02/Assignment-2-Calulating-in-Python.md

 ## Conversion Factor

-_To convert from the size in miles to tennis ball units (tb), divide the miles by
+_To convert from the size in inches to tennis ball units (tb), divide the miles by
-19,938,124,800.0_
+19,938,124,800.0.
+The function you want to build is form miles to tennis ball units.
+So you take in miles, multiply by 5280 and then by 12 to get from miles to inches.
+Then take the inches and devide by this value._
-.
 This returns inches!
 So if you get a small value (like the size of earth) you will want to multiply by 1000 to get 1/1000th of an inch.
 If you get a large value (like the distance to a nearby star you will want to convert to miles)